-- The school has a Designated Safeguarding Lead who has the appropriate status and authority to carry out duties of the post and is provided with the time, funding, resources, and support needed to carry out their role effectively. - The school has safeguarding policies and procedures in place (as outlined in Part 2 Keeping Children Safe in Education) that are implemented effectively and comply with our duties under Legislation, Standards and Guidance at all times. - All staff and governors are knowledgeable and confident in carrying out their safeguarding duties in line with Professional development and support. - That the effectiveness and implementation of safeguarding arrangements are robustly overseen by the Governing Body/Proprietor/Management Committee by regular meetings with safeguarding trust lead, reporting to the local advisory board where questions are asked about response times from the concern being logged to the outcome.
+- The school has a Designated Safeguarding Lead who has the appropriate status and authority to carry out duties of the post and is provided with the time, funding, resources, and support needed to carry out their role effectively. - The school has safeguarding policies and procedures in place (as outlined in Part 2 Keeping Children Safe in Education) that are implemented effectively and comply with our duties under Legislation, Standards and Guidance at all times. - All staff and governors are knowledgeable and confident in carrying out their safeguarding duties in line with Professional development and support. - That the effectiveness and implementation of safeguarding arrangements are robustly overseen by the Governing Body/Proprietor/Management Committee by viewing audits, external reports from visitors, visits from LAC members, policies, staff and pupil voice.